Bouvet-deler/kubernetes-workshop/README.md

 ### Build and push image to registry

- - Navigate to `frontend\svelte.config.js` and update line 16 to a path where you will host the frontend
+ - Navigate to `frontend\svelte.config.js` and update line 16 to a path where you will host the frontend.
+    - This path cannot be the same path as the one you set in `aspnetapp`.
  - Build the frontend image

 ```bash